Find the best 5-year cash back mortgage rate

 Reasons to consider a cash back mortgage

 The cash required to purchase a home can be overwhelming, especially for first-time home buyers.
-In addition to saving for a down payment of 5% or more, home buyers must cover closing costs, home furnishings, and, in some cases, unaccounted for home renovations and repairs.
+In addition to saving for a down payment of 5% or more, home buyers must cover closing costs, home furnishings, and, in some cases, surprise home renovations and repairs.
 For some, the assurance of receiving a lump sum returned to them is an attractive option; however, it is important to understand the full cost of a cash back mortgage.

 It may even be possible to be loaned a portion of your down payment from immediate family ('traditional sources') and repay the loan upon receipt of the cash back lump sum.
 However, the Canadian Mortgage and Housing Corporation (CMHC) says it will only insure mortgages with non-repayable monetary gifts from immediate family.